netscaler/netscaler-observability-exporter/coe-on-standalone-linux.md

                     }
             }

-    -  Following is a sample configuration for Elastic search endpoint specific deployment with Prometheus.
-For Citrix ADC Observability Exporter version 1.4.0001, you should add `"PrometheusMode": "yes"` to the Elasticsearch `lstreamd_default.conf` file to enable Prometheus monitoring.
+    -  Following is a sample configuration for Elasticsearch endpoint specific deployment with Prometheus.
+For Citrix ADC Observability Exporter version 1.4.001, you should add `"PrometheusMode": "yes"` to the Elasticsearch `lstreamd_default.conf` file to enable Prometheus monitoring.

             {
                     "Endpoints": {